Work Experience

 ASU EdPlus — SPLIT Studio

-Software developer and dedicated graphics engineer at SPLIT Studio, ASU EdPlus's student-run immersive technology lab.
-Engineered the visual pipeline for XR educational experiences across the DreamScape Learn platform and independent installations.
+Software and dedicated graphics engineer at SPLIT Studio, ASU EdPlus's immersive technology lab.
+Engineered the visual pipeline for XR educational experiences across the DreamScape Learn platform and permanent museum installations.
 From initial shader architecture through production deployment.
 Work has been experienced by 4,000+ university students and visitors to the Bishop Museum in Honolulu.

 Highlights

-- — Led real-time rendering development for the DreamScape Learn XR platform.
-Built water shaders, foliage decay systems, subsurface scattering, outline shaders for arctic rover models, carbon cube particle animations, and cow methane gas VFX — all modular and data-driven for artist extensibility.
+- — Devleoped real-time rendering systems for the DreamScape Learn XR platform.
+Built water shaders, foliage decay systems, subsurface scattering, outline shaders for arctic rover models, carbon cube particle animations, and cow methane gas VFX.
+All of which were modular and data-driven for artist extensibility.
 Research published in April 2025 found a 5-point STEM retention improvement among students using the platform.

-- — Shipped the Wayfinders interactive exhibit at Bishop Museum's J. Watumull Planetarium (March 2025).
+- — Helped ship the Wayfinders interactive exhibit at Bishop Museum's J. Watumull Planetarium (March 2025).
 Implemented autonomous pathfinding AI driving schooling fish behavior and developed the ocean water shader powering the installation's aquatic environments.

 - — Managed migration of legacy rendering pipelines to modern, maintainable systems.
 Reduced technical debt and eliminated reliance on paid third-party shader assets by replacing them with custom-built equivalents.